upmc-enterprises/gradle-slack-uploader-plugin/README.md

 1. When running the build, call the task manually:

     ```bash
-    ./gradlew build // For example
+    ./gradlew build # For example
-    ./gradlew uploadFileToSlack // Call this last
+    ./gradlew uploadFileToSlack # Call this last
     ```

 ## Technique 2 - Attach the Plugin to the Task Graph

-Modifying Gradle's task graph is very simple and allows a task to run each time a more common task finishes.
+Modifying Gradle's task graph is very simple and allows a task to attach itself to a more important step.
 For example, it's very common to run `build` to compile an application.
-Let's attach the plugin to that task.
+Let's guarantee that the `build` task is run each time `uploadFileToSlack` is called.

 1. Add the configuration block, as described in the [previous section](#configuration-block-options)
-1. Add this block to run `uploadFileToSlack` after `build` finishes:
+1. Add this block to run `build` before `uploadFileToSlack` is executed:

     ```groovy
     afterEvaluate {
         uploadFileToSlack.dependsOn build
     }
+    ```

+1. Next, run just the `uploadFileToSlack` task and the `build` task will run just beforehand to ensure that there are artifacts to upload:

+    ```bash
+    ./gradlew uploadFileToSlack
     ```

 # Build and Run this Project